Turk Shahis: Buddhist works of art

 Seated Buddha, Fondukistan monastery.
 National Museum of Afghanistan.

-Seated Maitreya, 7th-8th century AD, near Kabul, Afghanistan.
+Seated Maitreya, 7th–8th century CE, near Kabul, Afghanistan.
 "Stylistically related to Shahi sculpture of northern Pakistan and Afghanistan".

 Hindu works of art

 Sun deity (either Mitra or Surya), wearing tunic and boots.
-Khair Khaneh, Kabul, 7-8th century CE, Kabul Museum.
+Khair Khaneh, Kabul, 7–8th century CE, Kabul Museum.

 Hinduism too seems to have flourished to some extent under the Turk Shahis, with various works of art also attributed to their period.
-In particular the famous statue of a Sun deity that is either Mitra or Surya in tunic and boots discovered in Khair Khaneh near Kabul, as well as a statue of Ganesha from Gardez are now attributed to the Turk Shahis in the 7-8th century CE, and not to their successors the Hindu Shahis as formerly suggested.
+In particular the famous statue of a Sun deity that is either Mitra or Surya in tunic and boots discovered in Khair Khaneh near Kabul, as well as a statue of Ganesha from Gardez are now attributed to the Turk Shahis in the 7–8th century CE, and not to their successors the Hindu Shahis as formerly suggested.
 In particular, great iconographical and stylistic similarities with the works of the Buddhist monastery of Fondukistan have been identified.
-Archaeologically, the construction of the Khair Khaneh temple itself is now dated to 608-630 CE, at the beginning of the Turk Shahis period.
+Archaeologically, the construction of the Khair Khaneh temple itself is now dated to 608–630 CE, at the beginning of the Turk Shahis period.

-The marble statue of Ganesha from Gardez is now attributed to the Turk Shahis, and was donated by a certain "Śrī Ṣāhi Khiṃgāla", possibly the Turk Shahi king named "Khingala" who according to Al-Yakubhi gave his submission to Al-Mahdi in 775–785 CE.
+The marble statue of Ganesha from Gardez is now attributed to the Turk Shahis, and was donated by a certain "Śrī Ṣāhi Khiṃgāla", possibly the Turk Shahi king named Khingala who according to al-Yakubhi gave his submission to al-Mahdi in 775–785 CE.

-Seated Avalokiteshvara, white marble, Khair Khaneh, 6th-7th century CE.
+Seated Avalokiteshvara, white marble, Khair Khaneh, 6th–7th century CE.
 Musée Guimet MA 8151.

 Khair Khaneh donor, wearing a tunic, boots and a sword.

 The Gardez Ganesha is now dated to the 8th century and attributed to the Turk Shahis.